eddelbuettel/digest/docs/mkdmt-src/src/man/digest.md

 guaranteeing an eight-character return.
 We now pad with zero to always return eight characters.
-Should the previous behaviour be required, set `option("digestOldCRC32Format"=TRUE)` and the output will be consistent with prior version (but not be consistentnly eight characters).
+Should the previous behaviour be required, set `option("digestOldCRC32Format"=TRUE)` and the output will be consistent with prior version (but not be consistently eight characters).

 ### Author(s)